 Salticids can be observed to pull their legs toward their center of gravity when losing traction on a surface.
 Although this exaggerated movement looks like a form of preloading as described for gecko setae, it is really a result of the tension that normally exists on the legs of a suspended salticid.
-The diagram in Figure 25A shows how the tension associated with gravitational force tends to pull the outstretched legs of an upside-down spider toward the center of gravity, also reducing the amount of tension in the process.
+Figures 32-33 show how the tension associated with gravitational force tends to pull the outstretched legs of an upside-down spider toward the center of gravity, also reducing the amount of tension in the process.
 In effect, the suspended spider is pulling the surface toward its center of gravity with its legs (ground force), at the same time that the surface pulls its legs away from that center of gravity (equal and opposite ground reaction force).
-As shown in Figure 25C, only the elevated legs of a salticid on a vertical surface tend to be pulled toward the center of gravity when it slips.
+Only the elevated legs of a salticid on a vertical surface tend to be pulled toward the center of gravity when it slips.

-Adhesion of gecko spatulae is directional, and since these structures are relatively small, removal of one subset at a time may require a relatively small force (Autumn et al 2000).
+Adhesion of gecko spatulae is directional, and since these structures are relatively small, removal of one subset at a time may require a relatively small force (Autumn et al. 2000).
 Whereas adhesion may be accomplished through strength in numbers, release could be accomplished just as readily through a divide and conquer approach.
-Relatively small changes in the angle of application of the spatulae of geckos to a surface may substantially reduce the pull-off (detachment) force, enabling their rapid release (Autumn, Dittmore et al 2006).
-It is possible that the rotation of the pretarsal mechanism (Figure 6), including the normal movement of the pretarsal levator and the pretarsal depressor during leg movement, also facilitates the adhesion and subsequent release of the footpads of salticids.
-This is an attractive hypothesis, but it remains to be demonstrated.
-From direct observation, it appears that salticids simply place their feet on a surface, pivot them in place as they exert ground force, and then lift them off with no special effort, as they walk.
-One might expect that the foot pads would be removed from the surface prior to execution of a jump, but even the foot pads of legs IV that provide forward propulsion to Phidippus during a jump remain firmly planted on the surface until they leave that surface in flight (Figure 10, also see Hill 2006).
+Relatively small changes in the angle of application of the spatulae of geckos to a surface may substantially reduce the pull-off (detachment) force, enabling their rapid release (Autumn, Dittmore et al. 2006).

+It is possible that the rotation of the pretarsal mechanism, including the normal movement of the pretarsal levator and the pretarsal depressor during leg movement, also facilitates the adhesion and subsequent release of the footpads of salticids.
+One might expect that the foot pads would be removed from the surface prior to execution of a jump, but the foot pads of legs IV that provide forward propulsion to Phidippus during a jump appear to remain firmly planted on the surface until they leave that surface in flight (Figure 17, Hill 2006, 2010b).

 Hansen and Autumn (2005) described how gecko spatulae clean themselves as a gecko walks, essentially removing obstructing particles through exclusion as they selectively bond to the substratum.
 The same mechanism may apply to salticid tenules.
-I do not know if geckos actually preen or clean their feet, but salticids do, by placing their feet in their mouth (Figure 32D).
+I do not know if geckos actually preen or clean their feet, but salticids do, by placing their feet in their mouth (Figure 28).